enochCodes/enochCodes/README.md

 #### 🌍 I am a Software Engineer | 🚀 Co-Founder of Unity Link Solutions | based in Addis Ababa, Ethiopia.

 # 💫 About Me:
-🔭 I’m currently working as a Co-founder Of Unity-Link Solutions, a startup.<br>🤝 I’m seeking assistance with Blockchain technology.<br>🌱 I’m currently learning about Blockchain and cloud architecture.<br>💬 You can ask me about system and software design, as well as software engineering.<br>⚡ Fun fact: I don't have a degree, as I am a dropout.
+🔭 I’m currently working on building a startup a Co-founder Of Unity-Link Solutions.<br>🤝 I’m seeking assistance with Blockchain technology.<br>🌱 I’m currently learning about Blockchain and cloud architecture.<br>💬 You can ask me about system and software design, as well as software engineering.<br>⚡ Fun fact: I don't have a degree, as I am a dropout.

 ## 🌐 Socials: